 BOT 201L Plant Evolutionary Diversity Lab (1) (1 3-hr Lab) Lab exercises in the morphology and systematics of land plants, fungi, and algae.
 Co-requisite: 201.
 DY

-BOT 300 Junior Seminar (1) Introduction to and discussion of ethical issues associated with biodiversity, ecology, and conservation biology as well as policy and legal approaches.
+BOT 300 Conservation Ethics (1) Introduction to and discussion of ethical issues associated with biodiversity, ecology, and conservation biology.
 Repeatable one time.
 A-F only.
-Pre: 203 and 301/301L (or concurrent), or consent.
+Pre: any DB course or consent.
 (Once a year) (Cross-listed as SUST 310)

-BOT 301 Plant Conservation Biology (3) Introduction to the concepts and principles of plant conservation biology and to plant conservation-in-practice in Hawai'i and elsewhere.
+BOT 301 Plant Conservation Biology (3) Introduction to the concepts and principles of plant conservation biology and to plant conservation-in-practice in Hawai‘i and elsewhere.
 A-F only.
 Pre: 202/202L, or consent.
 Co-requisite: 301L.
 (Once a year) (Cross-listed as SUST 313) DB

 BOT 301L Plant Conservation Biology Lab (1) Introduction to approaches, methods, and analyses used in the study and practice of plant conservation, with an emphasis on experimental design and problem-solving.
 Includes both laboratory and field components.
 A-F only.
 Pre: 202/202L, or consent.
 Co-requisite: 301.
 (Once a year) (Cross-listed as SUST 313L) DY

 BOT 302 Grant Writing Seminar (2) Provides three rounds of opportunities for grant writing associated with research in biodiversity, conservation biology, ecology, and plant systematics.
 Students will gain experience in peer review, grant cycles, and budget preparation.
 A-F only.
-Pre: 203 and 301 (or concurrent), or consent.
+Pre: 301/SUST 313 (or concurrent) and 303, or consent.
 (Once a year)

 BOT 350 Resource Management and Conservation in Hawai‘i (3) Management of native Hawaiian organisms and terrestrial ecosystems with particular attention to strategies, planning, research, and management actions necessary to control alien influences and promote native species.
 Pre: college general biology.
 DB

 BOT 399 Botanical Problems (V) Individualized directed research.
 Intended for upper division botany majors.
 Repeatable six times.
+A-F only.
 Pre: 101, BIOL 172; or consent.

 BOT 400 Senior Seminar (1) Current research themes in botany presented in discussion format; reading current research papers.
 Oral presentations of primary research.
 Repeatable one time.
 BOT majors only.
+Senior standing and consent.
 A-F only.
-Pre: 203 and 301/301L, or consent.
 (Once a year)